DavidVargasxyz/davidvargasxyz.github.io/content/linux/Jobs.md

 ## Jobs
 - job
-	- process that is started in the background and controlled by the terminal where it is spawned.
+	- Process that is started in the background and controlled by the terminal where it is spawned.
-	- assigned a PID (process identifier) by the kernel and, additionally, a job ID by the shell.
+	- Assigned a PID (process identifier) by the kernel and, additionally, a job ID by the shell.
-	- does not hold the terminal window where it is initiated.
+	- Does not hold the terminal window where it is initiated.
 	- Can run multiple job simultaneously.
-	- can be brought to foreground, returned to the background, suspended, or stopped.
+	- Can be brought to foreground, returned to the background, suspended, or stopped.
 - job control
 	- management of multiple jobs within a shell environment